JuliaLang/julia/doc/stdlib/base.rst

 Events
 ------

-.. function:: Timer(f::Function)
+.. function:: Timer(callback::Function, delay, repeat=0)

    Create a timer to call the given callback function.
    The callback is passed one argument, the timer object itself.
-The timer can be started and stopped with ``start_timer`` and ``stop_timer``.

-.. function:: start_timer(t::Timer, delay, repeat)

-   Start invoking the callback for a ``Timer`` after the specified initial delay, and then repeating with the given interval.
+   The callback will be invoked after the specified initial delay, and then repeating with the given ``repeat`` interval.
+   If ``repeat`` is ``0``, the timer is only triggered once.
    Times are in seconds.
-   If ``repeat`` is ``0``, the timer is only triggered once.
+   A timer is stopped and has its resources freed by calling ``close`` on it.

-.. function:: stop_timer(t::Timer)
+.. function:: Timer(delay, repeat=0)

-   Stop invoking the callback for a timer.
+   Create a timer that wakes up tasks waiting for it (by calling ``wait`` on the timer object) at a specified interval.

 Reflection
 ----------